Sincllaire/Stocks-Project/README.md

 -The actual change shall be output with a precision of two (2) decimal places

-  -The actual change shall be preceded by exactly one (1) of the following symbols
+  -The actual change shall be preceded by exactly one (1) of the following symbols:

     -If the change is positive, the actual change shall be preceded by a  plus sign (+)